giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 _Revision required_

 - **Uncovering data contamination: cellwise outlier detection in model-based clustering with missing data and constraints** \
-with Francesca Greselin and Agustin Mayo-Iscar \
+with Luis A. Garcìa-Escudero, Francesca Greselin and Agustín Mayo-Iscar \
-_Manuscript in preparation_

-- **Complex Dimensionality Reduction for Mixed-Type Data** \
-with Marco Mingione and Maurizio Vichi \
 _Manuscript in preparation_

 - **Fuzzy Spectral Data Embedding** \